Hellyom/HellyomBalatroMods/README.md

 ### What does this mod do?
 - Adds a roulette to the game so you can loose all your money and loose your run faster, obviously.

+﻿## STEAMMODDED REQUIRED (LAST VERSION TESTED 0.9.3)

 ## Installation:
-- Place .lua file inside mods folder
+- Place .lua file inside the mods folder
 - Copy "x1" and "x2" folders into the "assets" folder in the mods directory.
+Should look like this ("Mods/assets/x1", "Mods/assets/x2")

 ## **IMPORTANT: DISABLE PIXEL ART SMOOTHING IN THE SETTINGS** still working on a fix for this